Energy bill smoothing

 You can check your credit score for free here

-Bill smoothing can help customers manage their energy costs efficiently, with energy retailers such as AGL helping customers remove bill shock, especially around summer and winter.
+Bill smoothing can help customers manage their energy costs efficiently, especially around summer and winter.
 However, usage and supply costs can vary dramatically between retailers, so it’s important to thoroughly and regularly compare energy offers.

 Bill smoothing plans could result in a final settlement figure at the end of the agreement, so pay close attention to energy usage over the course of the year and flag any concerns with your retailer immediately.